legion-platform/legion/docs/source/gen_glossary.rst

         Process of converting :term:`Trained Model Binary` into target format, such as Docker Image with REST API, Google Cloud function, AWS Lambda functions and etc. using :term:`Model Packager` application/tool declared in :term:`Toolchain Packaging Integration`

     Packager Extension
-        Pluggable mechanism of :term:`Model Packaging` processes
+        Pluggable mechanism of :term:`Package` processes

     Deployer
-        Application/tool, that takes results of (or references to) :term:`Model Packaging` and :term:`Connections <Connection>` to deploy this `artifacts` to target systems (such as Kubernetes cluster for Docker Image with REST API and etc.)
+        Application/tool, that takes results of (or references to) :term:`Package` process and :term:`Connections <Connection>` to deploy this `artifacts` to target systems (such as Kubernetes cluster for Docker Image with REST API and etc.)

     Deploy
-        Process of deploying results of (or references to) :term:`Model Packaging` to target systems (such as Kubernetes cluster for Docker Image with REST API and etc.) using :term:`Model Deployer` application/tool
+        Process of deploying results of (or references to) :term:`Package` to target systems (such as Kubernetes cluster for Docker Image with REST API and etc.) using :term:`Model Deployer` application/tool

     Trainer Metrics
-        Numeric metrics, that are being set by model training code during :term:`Model Training Process <Model Training>` (e.g. accuracy of model).
-Can be used for querying and comparing :term:`Model Trainings <Model Training>`
+        Numeric metrics, that are being set by model training code during :term:`Model Training Process <Train>` (e.g. accuracy of model).
+Can be used for querying and comparing :term:`Model Trainings <Train>`

     Trainer Tags
-        Key/value (string/string) values that are being set by model training code during :term:`Model Training Process <Model Training>` (e.g. type of algorithm).
-Can be used for querying and comparing :term:`Model Trainings <Model Training>`
+        Key/value (string/string) values that are being set by model training code during :term:`Model Training Process <Train>` (e.g. type of algorithm).
+Can be used for querying and comparing :term:`Model Trainings <Train>`

     Model Prediction Metrics
         Metrics that provides information how fast is model, based on measuring process of handling :term:`predictions <Prediction>`